malthesers/pablos-pizza/README.md

 ## 📋 Instructions

-### Tutorial
+### 📚 Tutorial

-Start with the tutorial in-game!
+Start with the in-game tutorial!
 It will guide you through the game's mechanics.

-### Standard
+### ⏱️ Standard

-The normal game mode - winning requires surviving the time duration and ending with 20 or more points.
+The standard game mode - winning requires surviving the time duration and ending with 20 or more points.

-### Unlimited
+### ♾️ Unlimited

 The unlimited game mode unlocked by completing the standard one.
 No time limit - you play till you lose all lives.